 - Abortion and miscarriage

 what you can expect.

 I understand that making contact with a Psychotherapist or Counsellor can be an intimidating and potentially a vulnerable experience and so am very aware of making it a welcoming, safe, compassionate space so that it is as easy for you as possible.
 I am also aware of the demands of a busy schedule; busy students, busy mums and dads, a busy career or job and therefore am able to accommodate to specific needs with some flexibility around appointment times.

 Together we explore what has bought you to counselling or psychotherapy and current difficulties, then using clinically validated therapeutic principles will look at your specific and unique needs.
 I will also explain more about how I work and you will have an opportunity to ask questions… remember this is a collaborative process.
 We will discuss treatment options available to you, from short term counselling and psychotherapy interventions to longer term psychotherapy.

 costs and fees.

 Interested in working together, or have further inquiries about my practice or approach?
 I offer a complimentary 15 minute phone consultation to discuss what you are looking for in therapy and the support my practice provides.
-Schedule with me below or via phone.
-Sessions are 50 minutes long and I charge $100 per session + GST.
+Schedule with me below.
+Sessions are 50 minutes long and I charge $120 per session incl GST.
 There is eftpos onsite.
 There is also support available via WINZ and ACC – just ask.